swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 We introduce a generic structure `Regex<Captures>` whose generic parameter `Captures` denotes the type of the captured content of such a regular expression.
-With a single generic parameter `Captures`, we make use of tuples to represent multiple and nested captures, and are looking to be one of the first adopters of variadic generics.
+With a single generic parameter `Captures`, we make use of tuples to represent multiple and nested captures.

 ```swift
 let regex = /ab(cd*)(ef)gh/